isomerpages/govtech-gobusiness-main/index.md

   - carousel:
       - title: GoBusiness Licensing
         subtitle: Run and Grow
         description: Create your very own application journey for your business.
 It tells you which licences you’ll need and maps out the order in which to apply for them.
-No more confusion when you have a step-by-step plan now, your business is off to a smooth start.
+No more confusion when you have a step-by-step plan now, your business is off to a smooth start.<a href="https://www.gobusiness.gov.sg/licences" target="_blank" style="color:#037e8a">Find out more</a>
         image: /images/caro_licensing.png
         alt: GoBusiness Licensing Guided Journey
       - title: Business Grants Portal